EXPERIENCED MINDFULNESS TEACHER?

 There will be ongoing support and guidance in the form of:

-Virtual check-in sessions: facilitated help sessions are offered in between teaching blocks and after the end of programme
+Virtual check-in sessions: facilitated help sessions are offered in between teaching blocks and after the end of the course

 Online library: Teaching materials, theme presentations, relevant articles and workplace tools will be available via the online course platform.